JosephCrispell/PathogenGenomicsWorkshop/worksheet_02-10-19.md

 ## Step 4: Cleaning up the FASTA file

-There are a lot of sites that aren't informative.
-They are the same in all the `48` sequences.
-We can clean up the alignment using the following code:
+There are a lot of sites in the *M. bovis* alignment that aren't informative.
+We can clean up the alignment using the code below.

 ```r